Rajshreenupur/SQL-Editor/README.md

-# SQL Editor
+# SQL Editor as a part of Atlan Assignment

+EdiQL fulfils all the requirements that were mentioned by team Atlan.

+You can run different queries on the table and view data of each table.
+The queries are : ALTER TABLE, ANALYZE, CREATE VIEW, DROP TABLE

-A Web App For Basic SQL editor view to demonstrate where your users can query easily on a table using SQL and have ui components for the functionalities that can be added.
+Task : Create a SQL editor view where your users can query easily on a table using SQL, and see the results.

 ## Production Build